Rifazul-Islam/delmark-client-site/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-# E-Comarch Project step by step
+# E-commerce Project step by step

 - First step user vagitabe add to time must be login.
 - Second step user logged after current path replace.
 - Thrid step user some information with product some information sent.
 - Four step user spesic email method data all product get.
 - AxiosSure hook use the and use Interceptors request and respone funtion create.
-- AxiosSure inside We server site send headers and save token .
+- AxiosSure inside We server site send headers and save token.

-# E-Comarch Server step by step
+# E-commerce Server step by step

 - Server Site Token for Post Method created.
 - Token post create before terminal panel from some cmd have.